Federated Automatic Differentiation: Federated Automatic Differentiation

-We are interested in computing $\partial f/\partial x$, the derivative of $f$ with respect to $x$.
-Notably, we wish to do this without sharing the local client data $z_i$ (either with the server or between clients).
+We wish to compute $\partial f/\partial x$ without sharing the local client data $z_i$.
 To understand how to do this, we first visualize $f$ as a \textbf{federated computational graph}.
-This is analogous to the computational graph in \cref{sec:auto_diff}, but where each value in the graph is a federated value (see \cref{sec:fed_comp}), so that each node has a value a placement (server or clients).
+This is analogous to the computational graph in \cref{sec:auto_diff}, but where each value in the graph is a federated value (see \cref{sec:fed_comp}), where nodes are augmented with placements (server or clients).
 This is pictured in \cref{fig:fed_computation_graph_1}.
-As in \cref{fig:autodiff_example}, we denote the (server-side) inputs in yellow, the outputs in green, and the intermediate values in blue.
-We also denote the client data (which is sensitive and should not be observable by the server) in red.

-\cref{example:basic_fed_comp} can represent many federated computations which serve as basic building blocks for federated algorithms, notably \fedavg, \fedsgd, \fedopt, and federated evaluation, with or without personalization.
-We will present a discussion of \fad anchored in direct interpretation of functions like those specified in the structural form of~\cref{example:basic_fed_comp} before discussing precise systems characteristics of a related and illustrative example in the various \fad modes under discussion.

 Ignoring data placement and assuming that the number of clients per round remains fixed, we could simply treat \cref{fig:fed_computation_graph_1} as a non-federated computational graph and use AD techniques.
-However, care must be taken when crossing communication boundaries so as not to violate data minimization principles of federated learning and to ensure compatibility with formal privacy mechanisms.
+However, care must be taken when crossing communication boundaries so as not to violate data minimization principles of FL and to ensure compatibility with formal privacy mechanisms.
 Additionally, in many FL settings we would like to restrict the amount of communication incurred (and further may need to take into consideration asymmetry between download and upload bandwidth).

 Below we present algorithms for \textbf{federated automatic differentiation} (\fad) that meet the above criteria.
 Notably, we give forward-mode, reverse-mode, and mixed-mode \fad algorithms, and show how they can be viewed as augmentations and transformations of federated communication patterns.
-Each of the approaches sketched below has distinct systems characteristics and requirements, as well as different amounts of communication incurred.
-We introduce and formalize the three modes below.
-We further compare and contrast their systems characteristics using an in-depth example in~\cref{ssec:fad_systems}.
+Each of the approaches sketched below has distinct systems characteristics and requirements, as well as different amounts of communication incurred, as discussed in~\cref{ssec:fad_systems}.

-\subsection{Forward-Mode \fad}
+\subsection{Forward-Mode \Fad}

 We begin with forward-mode \fad due to its simpler presentation.
 The crucial observation for applying forward-mode \fad to a federated computation $f$ is that it can be implemented using the same communication pattern as the computation of $f$.
 In particular, this means that we can use the same primitives (e.g. \fedbroadcast and \fedsum), but applied to forward-mode derivatives, in order to compute the desired derivative, without sharing the local data $z_i$.